- How is breast cancer treated?

 This drug is given as an infusion into a vein every 3 weeks.
 When given with trastuzumab and docetaxel, common side effects included diarrhea, hair loss, nausea, fatigue, rash, and low white blood cell counts (sometimes with fever).
 Many side effects, such as hair loss, nausea, and fatigue occur at about the same rate as in those who get just docetaxel and trastuzumab.

 Lapatinib (Tykerb): Lapatinib is another drug that targets the HER2 protein.
 This drug is given as a pill to women with advanced HER2-positive breast cancer that is no longer helped by chemo and trastuzumab.
 It has also been studied as an adjuvant therapy in patients with HER2-positive cancer.
 The chemo drug capecitabine (Xeloda) is often given in combination with lapatinib to treat metastatic breast cancer.
 It may also be given with letrozole (Femara) in patients with HER2-positive advanced breast cancer that is also ER-positive.

-In one study, giving lapatinib along with trastuzumab helped patients with advanced breast cancer live longer than giving it alone.
+In one study, giving lapatinib along with trastuzumab helped women with advanced breast cancer live longer than giving it alone.

-The most common side effects of this drug include diarrhea, nausea, vomiting, rash, and hand-foot syndrome (this was discussed in the section about chemotherapy).
+The most common side effects of this drug include diarrhea, nausea, vomiting, rash, and hand-foot syndrome (discussed in the section about chemotherapy).
 Diarrhea is a common side effect and can be severe, so it is very important to let your health care team know about any changes in bowel habits as soon as they happen.

 In rare cases lapatinib may cause liver problems or a decrease in heart function (that can lead to shortness of breath), although this seems to go away once treatment is finished.